 In some cases, you don’t need to register at all.
 If you conduct business as yourself using your legal name, you won’t need to register anywhere.
 But remember, if you don’t register your business, you could miss out on both personal liability protection and legal and tax benefits.

-Registering with local agency
+Registering with a local agency

 Typically, you don’t need to register with county or city governments to actually form your business.